jamesY007/jamesY007.github.io/Grapevine.md

 # Grapevine @ Duke

-## In celebrating 23rd birthdays of David Schmid and Erin Delargy
+## In celebrating 23rd birthdays of David Schmidt and Erin Delargy

 Grapevine says that Langlands programmers at Durham are having a year ending conference.